Summer Family Road Trip to Sonoma County

 Plate of comfort food

-While you’re at Pizza Leah, check out Two Dog Night Creamery next door for liquid nitrogen ice cream and endless toppings.
-Their signature sundaes are a must-try and can easily be shared.
 For a bit of nostalgia, take the kids to Cravin’s Candy Emporium.
-With the movie Willy Wonka and the Chocolate Factory playing in the background, this candy shop brings back memories of childhood as you browse their classic and hard-to-find sweets.
+With the movie Willy Wonka and the Chocolate Factory playing in the background, this candy shop brings back memories of childhood as you browse the fun offerings of classic and hard-to-find sweets.

 People float on inner tubes in blue water

-When you’re ready for accommodations, drive further north to Cloverdale and check into the Cloverdale Wine Country KOA Camping Resort.
-Reserve one of their comfortable cabins which includes a separate room for the kids, plus a grill, fire pit, and beautiful views.
-The whole family will enjoy the spacious property while eating s’mores under the stars.
-Closer to Healdsburg, in the middle of the Alexander Valley, is Wildhaven Sonoma, situated on the Russian River and offering a number of safari-style glamping tents.
+When you’re ready for accommodations, check into the Cloverdale Wine Country KOA Camping Resort in nearby Cloverdale.
+Reserve one of their comfortable cabins, which include a separate room for the kids, plus a grill, fire pit, and beautiful views to go along with s’mores under the stars.

-If a hotel is more your family’s style, the Geyserville Inn, which is also in the Alexander Valley, is a AAA-rated inn that blends the comfort of a boutique hotel with the warmth of a bed and breakfast.
+If a hotel is what you’re looking for, the Geyserville Inn is a AAA-rated inn that blends the comfort of a boutique hotel with the warmth of a bed and breakfast.
 Kids like it for its outdoor pool, while adults can enjoy a hot tub soak.

-Once you wake up feeling refreshed and ready for the day, take a little time to enjoy the small town of Cloverdale, Sonoma County’s northernmost town.
-Grab some coffee and a pastry at Plank Coffee downtown and walk around Main street to explore the shops and galleries for souvenirs to take home.
-Walk over to Cloverdale City Park and enjoy the 7.4-acre community park, where there are children’s play structures, horseshoe pits, and basketball courts.
-Let the kids get their energy out as you enjoy your morning coffee.
+Explore the small town of Cloverdale when you grab coffee and a pastry at Plank Coffee.
+Then walk downtown among galleries and shops full of unique gifts and souvenirs.
+Stroll to Cloverdale City Park and enjoy children’s play structures, horseshoe pits, and basketball courts.
+Let the kids get their energy out as you sip your morning brew.

-For an afternoon activity, head south to the tiny town of Geyserville.
-A place with Wild West storefronts and renowned wines, Geyserville is a great place to explore with the family.
-Spend the day at Francis Ford Coppola Winery, a beautiful and unique property featuring film memorabilia from Coppola’s famous work.
-Be sure to take a tour of the winery and visit the gift shop for fun souvenirs.
-Adults savor the time to enjoy wine tasting, but be sure to make a reservation well in advance for their 3,600 square feet of outdoor pool space and cabines.
-The family will enjoy time in the sun, the poolside café, and a truly relaxing summer day.
+For an afternoon activity, head to the tiny town of Geyserville, a place with Wild West storefronts and renowned wines.
+Check out Francis Ford Coppola Winery, a beautiful property featuring film memorabilia from Coppola’s famous work.
+Tour the memorable winery and unique gift shop.
+Adults will enjoy wine tasting, but be sure to make a reservation well in advance for the 3,600 square feet of outdoor pool space and cabanas so the whole family can enjoy a dip in the pristine pool, the poolside café, and bocce courts.

 Francis Ford Coppola Winery has a red antique car on display

-You can eat at the poolside café or the winery restaurant Rustic, which offers a kid’s menu of pizzas and pastas.
-Another nearby lunch option is popular Italian restaurant, Catelli’s.
-Enjoy a meal on the patio and order the burrata and prosciutto, the hearty lasagna, or the famous Catelli’s ravioli.
-If you head back to Cloverdale, Papa’s Pizza Cafe is a family-owned pizza parlor with an upscale feel, 10 taps, and delicious pizzas and salads.
+You can eat at the winery’s restaurant Rustic, which offers a kids’ menu with pizzas and pasta.
+Another nearby lunch option is the popular Italian restaurant, Catelli’s.
+Enjoy a meal on the patio and try the burrata and prosciutto, the hearty lasagna, or the famous ravioli.
+Back in Cloverdale, try Papa’s Pizza Cafe, a family-owned pizza parlor with an upscale feel, craft beers on tap, and delicious food.

 For one last family adventure, visit Lake Sonoma Recreation Area for its 50 miles of shoreline.
-Enjoy recreational activities the whole family will enjoy such as hiking, swimming, or fishing.
-The Lake Sonoma Marina also offers boat and equipment rentals, including pontoons, wave runners, water skis, and wakeboards.
-Whatever you decide to do, you’re sure to make lasting memories with the family out on the lake.
+Enjoy hiking, swimming, or fishing.
+The Lake Sonoma Marina offers boat and equipment rentals, like pontoons, wave runners, water skis, and wakeboards.
+Make lasting memories with the family out on the lake.

 A person looks out over the setting sun on the lake

-If you are not ready to go home yet, consider spending an extra day on the beach.
-Find details about Bodega Bay hotels and lodging.
+If you are not ready to go home, spend an extra day on the beach at the nearby Pacific Ocean in the seaside village of Bodega Bay and find hotels and lodging in Bodega Bay.

 You Might Also Like